 Redwood grove on Sonoma Coast to become public park

-The San Francisco Chronicle reports Tuesday Save the Redwoods League announced it is purchasing the grove, which, at 738 acres, is a third larger than Muir Woods National Monument and has 47 percent more old-growth trees.
+The San Francisco Chronicle reports Tuesday the Save the Redwoods League announced it is purchasing the 738-acre grove, which is a third larger than Muir Woods National Monument and has 47 percent more old-growth trees.

 Known as Harold Richardson Redwoods Reserve, the sprawling forest in Sonoma County matches Muir Woods’ majesty.
-One of its oldest trees, believed to be 1,450 years old, is wider than a two-lane road.
+One of its oldest trees is wider than a two-lane road.

-Save the Redwoods League says the transaction involves a land swap and $9.6 million in payments and that it hopes to open the park to the public within three years.
+Save the Redwoods League says the transaction involves a land swap and $9.6 million in payments.
+The group hopes to open the park to the public within three years.